bytebase/bytebase.com/content/blog/use-jira-for-database-change.md

 ---
-title: 'How to use Jira for database change management'
+title: "Using Jira for Database Changes Won't Cut It"
 author: Tianzhou
 published_at: 2024/05/17 19:21:21
-feature_image: /content/blog/how-to-use-jira-for-database-change-management/banner.webp
+feature_image: /content/blog/use-jira-for-database-change/banner.webp
-tags: How-to
+tags: Industry
 description: "When team wants to enforce a process for database change management.
 A quick approach is to reuse their existing ITSM system such as Jira.
 Let's review how a typical Jira workflow looks like and its inherent limitations."
 ---